Mklais/Boffee/bookclub/README.md

   - Securing critical endpoints based on user roles.
 - Login invalid error handlers

+### Recently completed TODO list items:

+- **Dynamic Friendship model**
+  - Manage friendships
+  - system supported friend system with friend requests, friend-list and a interactive system for adding friends
+  - 2-way agreement for a friendship
+  - Dynamically updated friendship statud reflected in the user interface, enhancing user interaction and engagement.

 ## Introduction

 Boffee is a web application crafted to manage and interact with user profiles within a club.
 With its user-friendly interface, Boffee makes registration and profile management a breeze, inviting users to delve into a world of personal expression and discovery.

-Users & their profiles makes for a more connected and engaging community experience.

 ## Features